MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/remote-access/ras/multi-forest/Configure-a-Multi-Forest-Deployment.md

 5. Refresh the management servers list.
 See [Refresh the management servers list](assetId:///79404dbc-1e3d-4524-aad0-3422c56ed31b#RefreshMgmtServers).

-## <a name="OTPMultiForest"></a>Configure OTP in a multi\-forest deployment
+## <a name="OTPMultiForest"></a>Configure OTP in a multi-forest deployment
-Note the following terms when configuring OTP in a multi\-forest deployment:
+Note the following terms when configuring OTP in a multi-forest deployment:

--   Root CA—The forest\(s\) main PKI tree CA.
+-   Root CA—The forest(s) main PKI tree CA.

 -   Enterprise CA—All other CAs.

--   Resource Forest—The forest that contains the Root CA, and is considered to be the ‘Managing forest\\domain’.
+-   Resource Forest—The forest that contains the Root CA, and is considered to be the ‘Managing forest\domain’.

 -   Account Forest—All other forests in the topology.